> ls ~/open-source --contributions

 - >Presented at OWASP LASCON 2024 conference

-OWASP Secure Coding Practices (Markdown)
+Secure Coding Practices (Markdown)

 - >Optimized for Just-In-Time context injection into LLM workflows without exhausting token budgets